Star Wars: The Force Unleashed: Music

 LucasArts music supervisor Jesse Harlin said the music matches the game's motif of redemption and goal of bridging the gap between Revenge of the Sith and A New Hope:

 The game's soundtrack includes material composed by John Williams for the films in addition to material created specifically for The Force Unleashed.
 Jesse Harlin composed the game's main theme, while Mark Griskey composed the score.
 Griskey made use of several motifs from the film scores as well as Harlin's main theme.
 The 90-minute soundtrack was recorded by the Skywalker Symphony Orchestra and mixed at Skywalker Sound in Lucas Valley in September and October 2007.
 During gameplay, a proprietary engine combines "musical elements according to the pace, plot, and environment of the game at any given moment", resulting in a unique musical experience.
 A promotional soundtrack album was made available online through Tracksounds.com in 2008.

+Other media

+Print works

+Sean Williams' novelization was released in the United States on August 19, 2008.
+It spent one week as #1 on both Publishers Weekly's and The New York Times' hardcover fiction bestsellers lists, slipping to #7 and #9, respectively, the following week.
+It also reached #15 on USA Today's bestsellers list.

+Williams took on the writing project in part because of the "catchy description" of The Force Unleashed being "Episode 3.5" of the Star Wars saga.
+The novel focuses on the dark side of the Force and its practitioners; Williams found it "interesting" to portray the Jedi as "bad guys."
+The author most enjoyed developing the character of Juno Eclipse, exploring the "feminine" side of The Force Unleashed in a way the video game does not.
+Williams also said that while the game allows the player to "do" Starkiller's actions, the novel allows readers to experience Starkiller's thoughts about those actions, adding another dimension to the story.

+Dark Horse's The Force Unleashed graphic novel was published August 18, 2008.
+Newsarama called the graphic novel a "solid story" that matches the video game source material in both structure and plot.
+IGN gave the graphic novel a score of 6.9/10 (6.4/10 for art, 7.5/10 for the writing), praising the overall story but faulting inconsistency in the art and questioning whether the comic medium was the best way to convey the story.

+Merchandise

+At Toy Fair 2007, Hasbro showed seven figures from their action figure line based on the game.
+Lego released a model of the Starkiller's ship, the Rogue Shadow.